JackAffee/AiTM-CTF/README.md

 ## Hints

 **Hint 1:**
-The flag is not on the main page.
-Try exploring other endpoints.
+The flag is not on the dashboard.
+There may be an admin-related endpoint worth exploring.

 **Hint 2:**
-Check your browser cookies after logging in.
+Authentication often relies on tokens.
+Look for session-related data in your browser and consider how it might be reused.

 ---